zopefoundation/ZODB/documentation/guide/modules.rst

            else:
                return cmp(self.data, other)

-It's quite possible there that the :keyword:`else` clause allows a result to be computed based on memory address.
+It's quite possible there that the ``else`` clause allows a result to be computed based on memory address.
 The bug won't show up until a BTree-based structure uses objects of class :class:`Mine` as keys, and also objects of other types as keys, and the structure is loaded from a database, and a sequence of